martin-ger/esp_wifi_repeater/README.md

 Caution: If you save a _vmin_ value higher than the max supply voltage to flash, the repeater will immediatly shutdown every time after reboot.
 Then you have to wipe out the whole config by flashing blank.bin (or any other file) to 0x0c000.

 # Known Issues
-- Due to the limitations of the ESP's SoftAP implementation, the is a maximum of 8 simultaniously connected stations.
+- Due to the limitations of the ESP's SoftAP implementation, there is a maximum of 8 simultaniously connected stations.
 - Configuration via TCP (write_flash) requires a good power supply.
 A large capacitor between Vdd and Gnd can help if you experience problems here.